Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 - Versatility: it is perfectly suited to logistics warehouses, supermarkets or office buildings

-This model often allows the installation to be limited to a single lightning rod for the entire building, thus simplifying the network of down conductors and reducing the number of grounding points required.
+Indeed, this model often allows the installation to be limited to a single lightning rod for the entire building, thus simplifying the network of down conductors and reducing the number of ground connections required.

 Paraton@ir® 45: High-performance security dedicated to sensitive sites 🔒